srnichols/StampsPattern/docs/DOCS.md

 ---

+## 🔣 Symbols & Conventions

+- External links to Microsoft Learn and other sites are formatted to open in a new tab/window using HTML anchors with target="_blank".
+Some viewers (GitHub, VS Code preview) may ignore target.
+Tip: use Ctrl+Click (Windows/Linux) or Cmd+Click (macOS) to open in a new tab.
+- When JSON examples include comments, we use jsonc code fences.
+- Use the standard Mermaid template in docs/mermaid-template.md for consistent theming.

+---

 ## 🧭 **Progressive Learning Path (Recommended for New Users)**

 Follow this sequence to build understanding logically from concepts to implementation: